CALL for Sacred Conversations to End Racism Facilitator Applications

 b.
 Resources and required training materials

 c.
-Facilitator guide
+Facilitator study guide

 Guided trainings are 90 minute sessions available via Zoom video conference bi-monthly.